pebble-dev/pebble-dev.github.io/_posts/2025-03-24-introducing-bobby-our-new-pebble-assistant.md

 Alongside the launch of Bobby, we are introducing an experimental new feature for all Pebble dictation: you can now set your language to **auto** in the Pebble app's voice language settings.
-This enables you to switch between dictation languages without on the fly without needing to change settings all the time - handy for the multilingual among you!
+This enables you to switch between dictation languages on the fly without needing to change settings all the time - handy for the multilingual among you!
 We also expect that dictation accuracy should be improved across the board.

 Do note that, for short utterances (only a syllable or two), the "auto" setting may guess the _wrong_ language.
 If